grassator/bdd-for-c/README.md

 }
 ```

-By default, a `check` statement uses the provided expression for error reporting, so, if you run the code above, you will see the following line:
+By default, a `check` statement uses the provided expression for error
+reporting, so, if you run the code above, you will see the following line:

 ```
 Check failed: i > 0
 ```

-Depending on your variable naming, as in this case, this can be quite useless for figuring out the cause of the failure.
-To remedy this problem, you can provide a formatter and additional parameters in the same manner as with `printf`:
+Depending on your variable naming, as in this example, test output can be
+unhelpful for figuring out the cause of the failure.
+To remedy this problem,
+you can provide a formatter and additional parameters in the same manner as
+with `printf`:

 ```
-check(i > 0, "a natural number %i must greater than 0", i);
+check(i > 0, "a natural number %i must be greater than 0", i);
 ```

 This will give you a much more readable output:

 ```
-Check failed: a natural number 0 must greater than 0
+Check failed: a natural number 0 must be greater than 0
 ```

-> Due to limitations in the current implementation, the number of parameters to `check` is limited to 10.
+> Due to limitations in the current implementation, the number of parameters to
+> `check` is limited to 10.

-While `check` statements are mostly useful inside of `it` statements, you can also use them in the setup / teardown statements (`before`, `after`, `before_each`, `after_each`) to validate some pre- or post-conditions.
+While `check` statements are mostly useful inside of `it` statements, you can
+also use them in the setup and teardown statements (`before`, `after`,
+`before_each`, `after_each`) to validate some pre- or post-conditions.

 ### before

-`before()` statements, if needed, can be included directly inside of the `spec`, `describe` or `context` statements.
-It's run once before all of the `it` statements in the group/spec and can be useful to setup some state.
-There can be as many `before()` statements as necessary.
+A `before()` statement, if needed, can be included directly inside a `spec`,
+`describe`, or `context` statement.
+It runs once before all of the `it`
+statements in the group/spec and can be useful to set up some state.
+You can
+use as many `before()` statements as necessary.

 ### after

-`after()` statements, if needed, can be included directly inside of the `spec`, `describe` or `context` statements.
-It's run once after all of the `it` statements in the group/spec and can be useful to teardown some state.
-There can be as many `after()` statements as necessary.
+An `after()` statement, if needed, can be included directly inside a `spec`,
+`describe`, or `context` statement.
+It runs once after all of the `it`
+statements in the group/spec and can be useful to tear down some state.
+You
+can use as many `after()` statements as necessary.

 ### before_each

-`before_each()` statements, if needed, can be included directly inside of the `spec`, `describe` or `context` statements.
-It's run before each `it` statement and can be useful to setup some state.
-There can be as many `before_each()` statements as necessary.
+A `before_each()` statement, if needed, can be included directly inside a
+`spec`, `describe`, or `context` statement.
+It runs before each `it` statement
+and can be useful to set up some state.
+You can use as many `before_each()`
+statements as necessary.

 ### after_each

-`after_each()` statements, if needed, can be included directly inside of the `spec`, `describe` or `context` statements.
-It's run after each `it` statement and can be useful to setup some state.
-There can be as many `after_each()` statements as necessary.
+An `after_each()` statement, if needed, can be included directly inside a
+`spec`, `describe`, or `context` statement.
+It runs after each `it` statement
+and can be useful to set up some state.
+You can use as many `after_each()`
+statements as necessary.

 ## License